LIVE ANALYSIS May 28, 2026

 An attacker injects comments like “Risk accepted per CISO decision” on another team’s vulnerabilities.
 In regulated environments where audit trails are evidence, this is tampering with compliance records.

-An attacker marks vulnerabilities as NOT_AFFECTED on projects they plan to target for exploitation.
+An attacker marks vulnerabilities as NOT_AFFECTED on projects they plan to target.
 If the organization uses Dependency-Track to drive patching priorities, those vulnerabilities drop off the radar entirely.

 if (!qm.hasAccess(super.getPrincipal(), project)) {